 View crash reports for mobile applications

-Reviewing and fixing crashes is vital to improving your application user experience.
-Dynatrace captures crashes and sends the stack traces to Dynatrace so that you can assess the criticality of the crash and identify the root cause of the issue.
-With the crash analysis workflow, you can see the impact of crashes, identify the affected user groups, and quickly get to the root cause.
+Reviewing and fixing crashes is vital to improving your application's user experience.
+Dynatrace captures crashes and their stack traces so that you can assess the criticality of a crash and identify the root cause of the issue.
+With the crash-analysis workflow, you can see the impact of crashes, identify the affected user groups, and quickly get to the root cause.
 By proactively resolving issues, you can ensure that your applications consistently meet your business goals.